Banedb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories | counts the number of directories and sub-directories in the current directory 12-newest_files | creates a script that displays the 10 newest files in the current directory 13-unique | creates a script that takes a list of words as input and prints only words that appear exactly once
+ | lines containing the pattern “root” from the file
+`14-findthatword` | lines containing the pattern `root` from the file `/etc/passwd`